amitu/importd/README.rst

 What is it?
 ===========

+Slides of a talk I gave about importd: http://amitu.com/importd/

 Django is awesome, but starting a new project in it is a pain. importd is inspired from ruby's sinatra.
 Hello world django project: